nextflow-io/website/content/podcast/2023/ep19_talking_tasks.md

 icon=logo_podcast_channels.jpg
 ~~~~~~

-In this News and Views episode, [Phil Ewels](https://twitter.com/tallphil) and [Chris Hakkaart](https://twitter.com/chris_hakk) talk to Seqera Labs software engineer [Ben Sherman](https://github.com/bentsherman) about what's going on "under the hood" with Nextflow.
+In this News and Views episode, [Phil Ewels](https://twitter.com/tallphil) and [Chris Hakkaart](https://twitter.com/chris_hakk) talk to Seqera software engineer [Ben Sherman](https://github.com/bentsherman) about what's going on "under the hood" with Nextflow.
 We touch on task provenance, cloud cache databases and task / sub-workflow grouping.
 Gotta cache 'em all!

 <!-- end-archive-description -->